Title and statement of responsibility area

 Christopher “Kip” Park was born 31 July 1939, and died at the age of 59 years on 20 June 1999.
-Born to Eleanor and Halsey Park, he, along with his brother Michael, had lived in Winnipeg for much of his life.
+Born to Eleanor and Halsey Park, he had a brother, Michael, and lived in Winnipeg for much of his life.
 In 1972, he married Sylvia Mouflier.
-Together, Park and his wife have shared common interests in the environment and have worked side-by-side as communication specialists.
+Together, Park and his wife shared common interests in the environment and worked side-by-side as communication specialists.
 His interests in film production and art culminated in receiving an international award for first place in the American Association for Conservation Information (1971), an award of merit from the Art Directors Club of Toronto (1973-74) and completing a Bachelor of Fine Arts (1985).

 He graduated from the University of Manitoba, first in 1968 with a Bachelor of Arts (honours) with majors in Urban Sociology and Urban Planning, then in 1985 with a Bachelor of Fine Arts (ceramics).
 In addition to obtaining two Bachelor degrees, Park also received a certificate in Television Studio Production from Ryerson Polytechnical Institute Extension Department in 1968.

 While attending the University of Manitoba in the late 1950s and early 1960s, Park was a member of the Glee Club and served on the University of Manitoba Students’ Union (UMSU).
 He received three awards in recognition of service as a Glee Club member in 1958 and 1960, and as Glee Club chairman in 1959.
 For his meritorious service to The Manitoban , Park was inducted into the “Ancient and Honourable Order of The Rubber Type with Coffee Bean Cluster” for both 1958-59 and 1959-60.
 In addition, he also served as the Public Relations Chairman for the university’s students’ union in 1962.